texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 However, we run into a problem.
 There are 8 sensors on the line sensor, and 16 characters on the top line.
 So, we'll want 2 asterisks for every sensor on the line follower.
 If we have that, and ONLY asterisks turned on for each sensor on the line follower that sees a part of the line, then we will be able to see the line the way that the robot sees it!

-- Modify the `for` loop from the example above to <b>iterate</b> through the loop 8 times so that only 8 asterisks show up on the LCD.
+- Modify the `for` loop from the example above to **iterate** through the loop 8 times so that only 8 asterisks show up on the LCD.
   - Don't forget to change your null terminator.
   - Your for loop should now count from 0-7. `int i = 0; i < 8`!
 - Modify the `for` loop so that it only iterates 8 times, but still prints 16 characters.